codingforeveryone/READMEs/codewars.md

 ## Solving a Kata

 The website will suggest a kata for you to solve next, based on your chosen 'focus' (whether you want to warm up with the fundamentals, practice at your current level or rank up).
-However, you can also search for kata based on their difficulty and subject area - all kata are labelled with one or several tags indicating the latter.
+However, you can also search for kata (through the 'Kata' section on the left navigation bar) based on their difficulty and subject area - all kata are labelled with one or several tags indicating the latter.

 Once you've selected a kata, you will see the instructions panel, a panel to write your solution in, and a panel for the test cases.
 Use 'Run Tests' to test your initial solution, and 'Submit' for more thorough testing of a solution that has passed the initial tests.
 Finally, you may refactor or comment on your solution before hitting 'Submit Final' to send off your final solution.